 The key is to make this as easy as possible.
 Big baskets.
 No micro organizing, all macro.
 They can quickly go around their rooms and put toys away.
 If it’s a toy with a lot of pieces, they can put it back in its box or another box you chose.

-If you are introverted, a stay at home mom near burnout, or simply easily overwhelmed… rest time is key.
+For the introverted, a stay at home mom near burnout, or simply easily overwhelmed… rest time is key.
+This is a daily habit your kids must take hold of for your own sake.

 But even if it was ONLY for you, that’s okay.